![]() |

 The production of animal food products is (besides fossil fuels) one of the most important noxae with regard to many of the environmental problems, such as climate change, biodiversity loss or globally disrupted nutrient cycles.
 This paper provides a qualitative governance analysis of which regulatory options there are to align livestock farming with the legally binding environmental objectives, in particular the Paris Agreement and the Convention on Biological Diversity: here.

 Problems of sustainability in energy, climate and resource scarcity or land use raise questions of social change, political and legal instruments and improved technologies.
 However, they also trigger questions on ethic and legal requirements.
 Are we allowed to “not care” about future generations and continue to foster climate change in view of human rights?
 For many years, these questions are addressed by the Research Unit, namely by Felix Ekardt.
 Contrary to common perception, both Germany and Europe as a whole are far from reaching their climate targets.
 Inconvenient truths such as the necessity to continuously increase costs of fossil fuels are not discussed.
 We analyze how societies and individuals change and are thus able to contribute to a real and global energy transition, even though desires of daily life are often in contradiction.
 We explain why German and European leadership (even in an economic sense) is crucial and why new lifestyles are not a restriction but a necessary element of freedom and social justice.
 On the occasion of the Paris climate negotiations, we have furthermore shown and calculated in detail how much emission reductions and financing would have been needed, portraying the example of Germany.
 The results present a stark contrast to what has really been discussed by now.
 On all of these questions, see in detail Sustainability: Transformation, Governance, Ethics, Law with Springer Nature by Felix Ekardt.
-In our trial before the German Constitutional Court on climate change, we received a groundbreaking verdict.
+In our trial before the German Constitutional Court on climate change, we received a groundbreaking verdict in 2021.
+Since then, we have further deepened and updated our thoughts on human rights, international environmental law and the climate.
+In 2024, we filed another constitutional climate lawsuit - again based on human rights - given that the German and EU level of climate of ambition is still not in accordance with the Paris 1.5 degrees limit.

 Downloadable texts: